Chartway Arena: Other events

-Chartway Arena has hosted concerts and shows by Bruce Springsteen, Bob Dylan, BB King, Dave Chappelle, Elton John, J. Cole, Mike Epps, Thomas and Friends and Green Day.
+Chartway Arena has hosted concerts and shows by Bruce Springsteen, Bob Dylan, B. B. King, Dave Chappelle, Elton John, J. Cole, Mike Epps, Thomas and Friends and Green Day.
 Many other tour-based events such as the Harlem Globetrotters, Disney On Ice performances, Impact Wrestling TV tapings, and UFC events have came to the arena.
 On October 20, 2003, the facility hosted an NBA preseason matchup between the Philadelphia 76ers and the New Orleans Hornets.
 On November 17, 2021, All Elite Wrestling taped episodes of their weekly television shows AEW Dynamite and AEW Rampage in the arena.

-The largest event that took place at the arena was the Elton John concert on March 18, 2011.
+The largest event that took place at the arena was an Elton John concert on March 18, 2011.
 Tickets for this event sold out in under 4 hours.
 The Ted had to add around 1,000 additional seats to accommodate all of the audience members who purchased tickets.

 Operations

 Chartway Arena is managed by OVG360, a division of Oak View Group.
 In June 2019, Chartway Federal Credit Union made a $4.25 million branding and sponsorship agreement with Old Dominion to get the arena named, which is located inside the Ted Constant Convocation Center complex.

-In 2015, the arena received upgraded video systems throughout the stadium including a digital scoreboard from Daktronics.
+In 2015, the arena received upgraded video systems throughout the arena including a digital scoreboard from Daktronics.
 In 2021, a newly constructed, full-service Starbucks location opened inside the complex, located on the 43rd Street side of the venue near Hampton Blvd.